stripe-archive/stripe-payments-demo/README.md

 💳 | **Card payments with Payment Request, Apple Pay, and Pay with Google.** The app offers frictionless card payment experiences with a single integration using the new [Payment Request Button Element](https://stripe.com/docs/elements/payment-request-button).
 🌍 | **Payment methods for Europe and Asia.** A dozen redirect-based payment methods are supported through the [Sources API](https://stripe.com/docs/sources), from iDEAL to WeChat Pay.
 🎩 | **Automatic payment methods suggestion.** Picking a country will automatically show relevant payment methods.
 For example, selecting  “Germany” will suggest SOFORT, Giropay, and SEPA Debit.
-🔐 | **Dynamic 3D Secure for Visa and Mastercard.** The app automatically handles the correct flow to complete card payments with [3D Secure](https://stripe.com/docs/sources/three-d-secure), whether it’s required by the card or by the app itself above a certain amount.
+🔐 | **Dynamic 3D Secure for Visa and Mastercard.** The app automatically handles the correct flow to complete card payments with [3D Secure](https://stripe.com/docs/sources/three-d-secure), whether it’s required by the card or by the app above a certain amount.
 📲 | **QR code generation for WeChat Pay.** During the payment process for [WeChat Pay](https://stripe.com/payments/payment-methods-guide#wechat-pay), a QR code is generated for the WeChat Pay URL to authorize the payment in the WeChat app.
 🚀 | **Built-in proxy for local HTTPS and webhooks.** Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—[ngrok](https://ngrok.com/) is integrated so the app is served locally over HTTPS and an endpoint is publicly exposed for webhooks.
 🔧 | **Webhook signing and idempotency keys**.
 We verify webhook signatures and pass idempotency keys to charge creations, two recommended practices for asynchronous payment flows.